Wanda Nara: Career

 Nara officially debuted on stage as a second vedette in the summer theatre season of 2005–2006 in the revue Humor en custodia.
 In the summer theatre season of 2006–2007, Nara was a vedette in the revue King Corona by Jorge Corona.
 She left the revue after two months due to alleged abuse from the comedian and his wife.
-After the scandal, which gave her much notoriety in the gossip magazines, Nara signed a contract with Showmatch's Patinando por un sueño, aired in August–December 2007, as contestant and soubrette.
+After the scandal, which gave her much notoriety in the gossip magazines, Nara signed a contract with Showmatch's Patinando por un sueño, aired in August–December 2007, as contestant and soubrette..

-In late 2009, Nara participated in El musical de tus sueños as a contestant archiving success.
+In late 2009, Nara participated in El musical de tus sueños as a contestant achieving success.
 In May 2011, she became contestant in Bailando 2011, a contest Nara left to go to Italy with her then-husband Maxi López, and was replaced by her sister Zaira.
 In September 2018, she replaced Melissa Satta as co-presenter, showgirl, and opinionist of Tiki Taka, the sports talk show of Mediaset aired in the late night slot and hosted by Pierluigi Pardo.
 The program was aired in 2018, and also in 2020, on Italia 1, and aired in 2019 on Canale 5.
 The roles of Nara and Pardo in this program ended in March 2020 due to the COVID-19 pandemic, and in the next season (aired from September 2020 on Italia 1) they were replaced by Piero Chiambretti.
 In early 2020, Nara took part in the fourth season of Grande Fratello VIP (hosted by Alfonso Signorini and aired on Canale 5) as opinionist with Pupo.
-In September 2022, Nara became one of the four panelists in the first season of the Argentine talent ¿Quién es la máscara?
-In February 2023, she became the new presenter of Masterchef Argentina.
+In September 2022, Nara became one of the four panelists in the first season of the Argentine talent ¿Quién es la máscara?.
+In February 2023, she became the new presenter of Masterchef Argentina..

+On May 18th, 2026 Television personality Wanda Nara secured a major victory at the 54th annual Martín Fierro Awards, winning the statuette for Best Work in Female Hosting (Mejor Labor en Conducción Femenina).
+The Association of Argentine Television and Radio Journalists (APTRA) honored Nara for her role anchoring Telefe’s MasterChef Celebrity.